Is your website optimization program managed by a HIPPO? That is, the Highest Paid Person’s Opinion?

 Realize that you’re not alone

 Marketers know that online testing and content targeting improve conversions for every interaction along the buy flow.
-In fact, MarketingSherpa’s recent Site Optimization Benchmark Report shows that 89% of marketers rank website optimization as a priority.
-(Chart 1)
+In fact, MarketingSherpa’s recent Site Optimisation Benchmark Report shows that 89% of marketers rank website optimisation as a priority.

-Despite the nearly overwhelming dependence on website optimization, only 15% of the time are changes driven by test results—a surprising discrepancy!
-(Chart 2)
+Despite the nearly overwhelming dependence on website optimisation, only 15% of the time are changes driven by test results—a surprising discrepancy!

 Why the big gap?
 Often, the problem is that the opinion of the highest paid person in the room drives business—instead of the data.